Keeping the soil cool in a hot, tropical climate

 How Regenerative Agriculture improves cultivation at Grupo Portilho´ farm in Brazil

-When the average annual temperature is 35º C all year round, crop seeds can dry out and die in the baking soil before they germinate.
+When the average annual temperature is 35 degrees Celsius all year round, crop seeds can dry out and die in the baking soil before they germinate.
 Even established plants can struggle as their roots simmer in the unforgiving glare of the sun.

 This is a daunting yet familiar reality for Lucival Portilho.
 He farms an integrated system of livestock and crops on 9,000 hectares (more than 22,000 acres) in Gurupi, Tocantins, Brazil.
 His farm, Grupo Portilho´ Farm, is located in the center of the country where the tropical temperatures continue to increase with extremes well above the average, posing severe challenges to productivity, even with the region’s abundance of rich, fertile soils.